Porgramming-Hero-web-course/batch-4-assignment-1-Sha-hed/Blog-01.md

-# The significance of union and intersection types in Typescript.
+# The significance of Union and Intersection types in Typescript.

 Union and Intersection types are important features in TypeScript that help ensure type safety in your code.